Day Traders Should Use Patience to Improve Performance

 How to Improve Patience and Timing

 Most traders have a strategy they follow that tells them when and where to get into a trade.
-That strategy, if traded correctly, should yield a profit...otherwise, why are you using it?
-Sounds simple, but traders face a problem: when watching a fast-moving chart in real-time the mind gets tricked into thinking you should get into a trade before the trade setup has fully formed.
-You don't want to miss a trade, so you get in a bit early and end up with a loss (usually).
+That strategy, if traded correctly, should yield a profit; otherwise, there's no point in using it.
+It sounds simple, but traders face a problem: When watching a fast-moving chart in real-time, the mind gets tricked into thinking you should get into a trade before the trade setup has fully formed.
+You don't want to miss a trade, so you get in a bit early and usually end up with a loss.